gileCAD/AutoCAD-Fsharp-Project-Template/README.md

 # AutoCAD-Fsharp-Project-Template
-### A F# Visual Studio Project Template for an AutoCAD Plugin.
+### F# Visual Studio Project Template for an AutoCAD Plugin.
-This template allows to start a F# project for an AutoCAD plugin in Visual Studio .
-It is designed to automatically start the specified AutoCAD version and load the assemby when starting the debugging.
+These templates allow to start a F# project for an AutoCAD plugin in Visual Studio .
+They are designed to automatically start the specified AutoCAD version and load the assemby when starting the debugging.
+'AutoCAD R24 Fsharp Project Template' is to be used with AutoCAD prior to 2025 (targets .NET Framework).
+'AutoCAD R25 Fsharp Project Template' is to be used with AutoCAD 2025 and later (targets .NET 8).

 For AutoCAD 2016 and later versions it is imperative that the LEGACYCODESEARCH system variable is set to 1 to allow automatic loading of the assembly.

-The command.fs file contains an example of command and helpers to write some common AutoCAD tasks in a more declarative functional style.
+The helpers.fs file contains helpers to write some common AutoCAD tasks in a more declarative functional style.
+The command.fs file contains an example of command.

 Example using pipeline style to erase lines shorter than a supplied value
 ```F#